Let's Develop the Dungeon

 "Uwaaah!
 That thing, that thing is coming!"

-—there were traps set up, and the haniwa golem circled around.
+There were traps set up, and the haniwa golem circled around to cut them off.
 Chasing, herding, making them run endlessly.

 And finally, where they ended up was the spiral staircase room.
 Their only way back.

-"A different room… no, it's not… but the bodies are gone.
+"A different room… no, it isn't… but the bodies are gone.
 Already disappeared?"

-"We're getting out alive… the stair count, count again!
+"We're getting out of here alive… count the stairs, count again!
 Don't miscount!
-Watch out for the walls! …!
-It's him, he's comiiiing hurry!!"
+Watch out for the walls too! …!
+It's him, he's comiiiing, hurryyyy!!"

-The haniwa golem urged them on as a final push.
-Clack, clack, making the hard footsteps characteristic of golems, one step at a time.
+As a final push, the haniwa golem herded them on.
+Clack, clack.
+The hard footsteps characteristic of golems, one step at a time.

 I let them climb without triggering the walls.
-Though there were still collapsing footholds, so they kept almost slipping.
+The collapsing footholds were still active, though, so they kept almost slipping.

 "Master, is this okay?
 Just letting them go home like this?"

-"No, I'm not letting them go… If I let them go like this, our dungeon would go from beginner-friendly to high-alert… I've set up a little prank, hope they enjoy it."
+"No way I'm letting them go… If I released them like this, our dungeon would go from beginner-friendly to high-alert… I've set up a little prank, so hopefully they'll enjoy it."

 And so, the three survivors arrived at the riddle room.

-"It's the riddle!
-Hurry before he gets here!
+"The riddle!
+Hurry, before he gets here!
 Did you count the steps?!
-I counted 160!"
+I got 160!"

 "Same here!
 160!"